-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 24 Suggested frequency of testing 25 Notes Basis for compliance assessment Response to Frequency Disturbances (as required under S5.2.5.3 in versions 1-129 of the Rules, the initial Code, and all amended versions of the Code) 31 Method 2 (of 4): (a) Investigating system performance using high speed data recorders; and Every event where the plant trips and disturbances where the frequency moves out of the operational frequency tolerance band Appropriate to use where high speed monitors are available and models have been used in establishing compliance Consistency of operation with the latest plant model provided in accordance with clause S5.2.4 if the models are available; OR consistency with past performance only if the models are not available or sufficiently sophisticated. (b) Routine testing and/or calibration of relevant subsystems including: i. testing of control system and/or protection system response to disturbances by the injection of simulated frequency / speed control signals; and As appropriate to the technology of the relevant sub-system As above
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology $^{24}$ Suggested frequency of testing Notes Basis for compliance assessment ii.
+Routine tests of electrical / mechanical over speed devices.
+Response to Frequency Disturbances (as required under S5.2.5.3 in versions 1-129 of the Rules, the initial Code, and all amended versions of the Code) Method 2 (of 4): (a) Investigating system performance using high speed data recorders; and Every event where the plant trips and disturbances where the frequency moves out of the operational frequency tolerance band Appropriate to use where high speed monitors are available and models have been used in establishing compliance Consistency of operation with the latest plant model provided in accordance with clause S5.2.4 if the models are available; OR consistency with past performance only if the models are not available or sufficiently sophisticated. (b) Routine testing and/or calibration of relevant subsystems including: i. testing of control system and/or As appropriate to the technology of the relevant sub-system As above